 Our customers are facing increasing pressure from regulation and their customers to start providing a sustainable offering.
-We want to provide intelligent solutions that will help our customers solve their climate change and sustainability related challenges and reduce the burden on the climate.
+We want to provide intelligent

-GLOBAL LEADER IN SUSTAINABLE CARGO FLOW FI FCTRIFICATION SERVICES ⇔ AUTOMATION CARGOTEC
+🖉 GLOBAL LEADER IN SUSTAINABLE CARGO FLOW

-Invest in industry innovation and transformation

-Continuous investments in innovation are a prerequisite for long-term success.
-New technologies in terms of Al. robotics and automation are transforming Cargotec's industries.
+Invest in industry innovation and transformation Continuous investments in innovation are a prerequisite for long-term success.
+New technologies in terms of AI, robotics and automation are transforming Cargotec's industries.
 To retain our leadership position, further investments are needed.
 On the other hand, these investments and technologies enable us to create new climate solutions for our customers.